Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He has added 203 rushing yards on 40 carries (plus five touchdowns), averaging 12.7 yards per game.
+- He also has 203 rushing yards on 40 carries with five touchdowns, averaging 12.7 yards per game.

-- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.

 - Darnold has attempted 35 of his 364 passes in the red zone, accounting for 31.0% of his team's red zone plays.